 must be formal members of a particular club: no ringers allowed.
 County,

-state, regional, national and other associations will be treated as
+state, regional, national and other association teams will be treated 'as

 Teams consist of ONLY three archers.
 Named team members do not have to be members of the same

 club, just three archers who wish to form a team.
 A named team may not